fibo/games-of-life/README.md

 var evolve = gameOfLife(getNeighboursOf)
 ```

-The empty grid is like a function that always returns false, so
+The empty grid is a function that always returns false, so

 ```
-function emptyGrid () { return false }
+function emptyGrid () {
+  return false
+}

 evolve(emptyGrid) // will always return false
 ```